Applied Math Modeling (Python)

 - Tools: Python, NumPy, SciPy, matplotlib, Streamlit, NetworkX

-- Main goal: learn modeling by building simulations you can explore and explain
+- Main goal: learn mathematical modeling through analysis, simulation, and interpretation

 What you will build